temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 python3 -m venv venv
 ```

-This command creates a new directory called "venv", which contains the following items:
+This command creates a new directory called `venv`, which contains the following items:

 - Python interpreter (Python 3.11.0 in this case)
 - Scripts for activating and deactivating the virtual environment